torvalds/linux/Documentation/locking/robust-futexes.rst

-This huge overhead forced the creation of CONFIG_FUTEX_ROBUST so that normal kernels can turn it off, but worse than that: the overhead makes robust futexes impractical for any type of generic Linux distribution.
+This huge overhead forced the creation of CONFIG_FUTEX_ROBUST so that normal kernels can turn it off, but worse than that: the overhead makes robust futexes impractical for any type of generic GNU/Linux distribution.

 So something had to be done.